k8ssandra/k8ssandra/docs/content/en/tasks/backup-restore/_index.md

   operation: sync
 ```

+Such backups can come from Apache Cassandra clusters running outside of Kubernetes as well as clusters running in Kubernetes, as long as they were created using Medusa.
+**Warning:** backups created with K8ssandra-operator v1.0 and K8ssandra up to v1.5 are not suitable for remote restores due to pod name resolving issues in these versions.

 Reconciliation will be triggered by the `MedusaTask` object creation, executing the following operations:

 - Backups will be listed in the remote storage system